Tamarind: Culinary

 In the Philippines, the whole fruit is used as one of the souring agents of the sour soup sinigang (which can also use other sour fruits), as well as another type of soup called sinampalukan (which uses tamarind leaves).
 The fruit pulp is cooked in sugar and salt to make champóy na sampalok (or simply "sampalok candy"), a traditional tamarind candy.
 Indonesia also has a similarly sour, tamarind-based soup dish called sayur asem.

 In Sri Lanka, tamarind pulp has been used as a lime alternative, and in Senegal, the pulp is mixed with sugar to produce sweet meats known as 'bengal'.
 In India, tamarind pulp is made into a juice used in the preservation of fish, and in many countries of East Africa, the pulp is used in the making of a dish called ugali (a type of maize flour porridge).

 Tamarind seeds need to be soaked and boiled in water before they are edible.
-The seeds are commonly used in jellies, marmalades and jams because they contain pectin which gives them jelly-forming properties, and have been used as a stabilizer to make cheese, ice cream and mayonnaise.
-In Indonesia, after the seeds have been roasted, they are consumed as a snack accompanied with salt and grated coconut and in Thailand tamarind seeds are used as a coffee alternative.
+The seeds are commonly used in jellies, marmalades and jams because they contain pectin, which gives them jelly-forming properties, and have been used as a stabilizer to make cheese, ice cream, and mayonnaise.
+In Indonesia, after the seeds have been roasted, they are consumed as a snack accompanied with salt and grated coconut, and in Thailand, tamarind seeds are used as a coffee alternative.

-The leaves and bark are also edible, and the seeds can be cooked to make safe for consumption.
+The leaves and bark are also edible, and the seeds can be cooked to make them safe for consumption.
 Blanched, tender tamarind leaves are used in a Burmese salad called magyi ywet thoke (lit. 'tamarind leaf salad'), a salad from Upper Myanmar that features tender blanched tamarind leaves, garlic, onions, roasted peanuts, and pounded dried shrimp.
 Tamarind seeds contain high levels of protein (26.9 grams per 100 grams) and oil (10.9 grams per 100 grams) and in some countries, tamarind seeds are used as an emergency food because of their high protein levels.
 The leaves of the tamarind plant are high in calcium and protein and have been consumed by domestic animals and wild animals, including elephants, as a fodder.